flutter/website/src/docs/codelabs/explicit-animations.md

 as well as the starting and ending values, `lowerBound` and `upperBound`, for your animation.
-Once instantiated, `AnimationController` creates an interpolated range of values between the provided starting value and an ending value over a given duration, and offers control over the following functionality:
+Once instantiated, `AnimationController` creates an interpolated range of values between `upperBound` and `lowerBound` over the given `duration`.
+`AnimationController` provides the following functionality:

 [//]: Image of values in AnimationController